 We used hand sanders for the rail guards and other hard-to-reach sections.
 Travis’ electric orbital sander was perfect for the bigger, flat sections.
-While we are aware that proper sanding entails using large grain sandpaper and then re-sanding with finer grain sandpaper, sanding the bus once was more than enough of a task for us so we just used the paper we already had.
+While we are aware that proper sanding entails using large grain sandpaper and then re-sanding with finer grain sandpaper, sanding the bus once was more than enough of a task for us.
+We decided to use the sandpaper we already had and leave it at that.
 This did not lead to any further issues.

 Tip: Hand sanders can make sanding by hand easier because they have a handle and a flat surface over which you can secure pieces of sandpaper.
 Orbital sanders have a flat velcro-like surface to attach special round pieces of sand paper.
 This round sandpaper has holes it in that should be lined up with the holes in the surface of the orbital sander.
 The holes allow the orbital sander to vacuum the paint dust into a collection bag so that the dust does not collect under the sand paper and inhibit proper sanding.
 Remember to change out the dust collection bag regularly.

-The best method for removing yellow paint from the many rivets on the bus is using a wire brush drill bit.
-This bit is too rough to use on the rest of the bus as it scrapes up the metal instead of just sanding off the paint.
-But on the rivets, it was harmless and very efficient.
-A wire brush drill bit is also exactly what you need to scrape off rust so it’s worth buying.
+The best tool for removing yellow paint from the many rivets on the bus is a wire brush drill bit.
+This bit is too rough to use on the rest of the bus as it scrapes up the metal instead of sanding off the paint.
+However, it was very efficient on the rivets.
+A wire brush drill bit is also exactly the tool you need to scrape off rust so it’s worth buying.